huggingface/transformers/docs/source/task_summary.rst

     >>> resulting_string = tokenizer.decode(generated.numpy().tolist()[0])
     >>> print(resulting_string)
-    Hugging Face is based in DUMBO, New York City, and features
+    Hugging Face is based in DUMBO, New York City, and ...

 This outputs a (hopefully) coherent next token following the original sequence, which in our case is the word *is* or *features*.